mainstreetmark/backbone.highway/README.md

 # backbone.highway

-A backbone module to integrate with highway
+A backbone plugin for use with [Highway](https://github.com/krewenki/highway) to provide realtime updates to models and collections.